-- 9.1 That Council agrees to continue to operate a local Council Tax Support scheme for 2015/16 based on The Council Tax Reduction Scheme England Regulations 2012 amended to reflect the following local decisions concerning the key principles of the scheme: - For those of working age the maximum amount of Council Tax that will be eligible for reduction is 91.5% of their full Council Tax Liability (approx £90 for a Band A property).
+9.1 That Council agrees to continue to operate a local Council Tax Support scheme for 2016/17 based on The Council Tax Reduction Scheme England Regulations 2012 amended to reflect the following local decisions concerning the key principles of the scheme:

-- The Council continues its policy of disregarding war pensions for the purposes of calculating income in respect of Council Tax reduction scheme at a total estimated cost of £20k. - 9.2 That in line with the position set out in section 3.2 of this report that the Chief Financial Officer be granted delegated powers to update the scheme to reflect such upratings of premiums, allowances and non dependent deductions as may be determined by the Department of Work and Pensions, and for other minor technical changes which may be required. - 9.3 That the Council continues with a scheme for passing on relevant funding to the Parish and Town Councils operating within the District Boundaries in order to mitigate the impact of the changes associated with the introduction of the Localisation of Council Tax reform upon Parish and Town Councils, with the funding provided reduced by a further 10% in respect of 2015/16. - 9.4 That, in view of the fact that they are purely technical decisions, Council notes its previous decision to grant the Chief Financial Officer the delegated authority to set both the Council Tax Base and to approve the NNDR1 form for the District in respect of 2015/16 and future financial years.
+- For those of working age the maximum amount of Council Tax that will be eligible for reduction is 91.5% of their full Council Tax Liability (approx £90 for a Band A property). - The Council continues its policy of disregarding war pensions for the purposes of calculating income in respect of Council Tax reduction scheme at a total estimated cost of £20k. - 9.2 That in line with the position set out in section 3.2 of this report that the Chief Financial Officer be granted delegated powers to update the Local Council Tax scheme to reflect such upratings of premiums, allowances and non dependent deductions as may be determined by the Department of Work and Pensions, and for other minor technical changes which may be required. - 9.3 That the Council continues with a scheme for passing on relevant funding to the Parish and Town Councils operating within the District Boundaries in order to mitigate the impact of the changes associated with the introduction of the Localisation of Council Tax reform upon Parish and Town Councils, with the funding provided reduced by a further 10% in respect of 2016/17. - 9.4.
+That once the details of Government funding are known in respect of 2016/17 and future financial years that the Council as part of the Medium Term Financial Plan considers the affordability of the current arrangements in respect of the level of grant support provided to Parish and Town Councils from the 2017/18 financial year onwards.
+The increasing costs of operating the scheme in the light of welfare reform together with the ongoing impact of the austerity agenda may result in a requirement to consider accelerating the rate at which grant support to the Parish Councils is reduced. - 9.5 That, in view of the fact that they are purely technical decisions, Council notes its previous decision to grant the Chief Financial Officer the delegated authority to set both the Council Tax Base and to approve the NNDR1 form for the District in respect of 2016/17 and future financial years.

-Decision Information
+10 Decision Information